 In the Fourth Industrial Revolution, it is no longer enough to expect leaders to have all the answers.
 The successful changemaker must hit the ground running and start delivering their vision from day one.
 Critical thinking is perfect for this challenge because it is self-directed, self-monitored, and self-corrective.

 Successful organizations already value creative thought leaders and critical thinkers.
-There's no doubt that leading change will benefit from the wider adoptions of these skills sets.
+There's no doubt that leading change will benefit from the wider adoption of these skill sets.
 In the future, creativity and critical thinking skills will put you ahead of the competition - both human and machine.